vusec/vuzzer/wikiHOWTO.md

 - For static analysis component, perform the analysis using some open-source tool, like angr or miasm.
 Currently, it is done using IDA.
 - A cleaner code!

+ADDED: An improved algorithm for calculating BB weights is implemented in the file "bb-weight-new.py".
+Please use that to get more precise information.
+However, it takes longer to compute the weights (specially for larger/complex code).

 ## A step-by-step guide to run VUzzer:
 Some acronyms:
 - BB: basib-block